hebaayman1/hebaayman1/README.md

 # Hi, I'm Heba Ayman 👋

-### 💻 Software Engineer | Full-Stack Developer
+### 💻 Software Engineer | Full-Stack Developer | Data Science & AI Enthusiast

 I'm a Software Engineer passionate about building scalable, high-performance web applications and creating intuitive user experiences.
+I'm also expanding my expertise in **Data Science, Machine Learning, and Artificial Intelligence**, exploring how data and AI can be used to build smarter and more impactful solutions.

-I enjoy turning ideas into real-world products through clean architecture, efficient code, and continuous learning.
+I enjoy turning ideas into real-world products through clean architecture, efficient code, continuous learning, and experimentation with new technologies.

 🎓 **B.Sc. in Computer Systems Engineering**
 **Al-Azhar University** — Class of **2025**